nortmas/drupal-go/README.md

 * [Install Docker Compose](https://docs.docker.com/compose/install/)

 ## Installation
-1) To avoid incompatibilities please make sure that all other docker environments are down.
+1) To avoid incompatibilities please make sure that all other docker environments on your local machine are down.
+2) In your `www` directory run `git clone git@github.com:nortmas/drupal-go.git <project-machine-name> && cd <project-machine-name>`.
-2) If it's your first project with Drupal GO, for the convenience you may set the aliases:
+3) If it's your first project with Drupal GO, for the convenience you may set the aliases (highly recommended):
     * `mkdir ~/.dgo && cp $(pwd)/go/scripts/aliases.sh ~/.dgo/aliases.sh`
     *  Now add this line `source ~/.dgo/aliases.sh` to your `bashrc` or ` bash_profile` or `zshrc` file.
-3) If you are a MacOS user, run the following command: `make go_mac`.
+4) If you are a MacOS user, run the following command: `make go_mac`.
 To improve performance read the [doc](https://wodby.com/docs/stacks/php/local/#user-guided-caching).
-4) Now, check the latest tags for the docker images in the [docker4drupal](https://github.com/wodby/docker4drupal/blob/master/.env) and set the configurations you need in the file `GoConfig.php` or use the default settings and just run the next commands one by one:
+5) Now, check the latest tags for the docker images in the [docker4drupal](https://github.com/wodby/docker4drupal/blob/master/.env) and set the configurations you need in the file `GoConfig.php` or use the default settings and just run the next commands one by one:
     * `make go_prepare_env`
     * `make go_drupal_install`

 ## Ongoing project installation
-* Do the steps 1,2,3 from the **Installation** section above.
+* Do the steps 1,3,4 from the **Installation** section above.
 * Run the environment: `make go_up`.
 * Install the dependencies: `goc install`.
 * Import data base dump: `gor dbi`.